kanisterio/kanister/docs/operator.rst

 restore ACtionSet requires copying Artifacts from the status of the complete backup ActionSet, which is an error prone process.

-`kanctl` helps make running dependant ActionSets more robust.
+`kanctl` helps make running dependent ActionSets more robust.
 Kanctl is a command-line tool that makes it easier to create ActionSets.

 To demonstrate backup/restore ActionSet chaining, we'll perform "`kanctl perform